SoumyaDey1994/DSA/Round2/Readme.md

 #### 14/03/2025

 44. House Painting Problem
-45. Pacific Atlantic Water Flow - Find common co-orinates where both ocean can flow
+45. Pacific Atlantic Water Flow - Find common co-ordinates where both ocean can flow

 #### 15/03/2025

-46. Prime Factors - find all the prime factors of given N
+46. Prime Factors - Find all the prime factors of given N
+47. Proper Fraction - Find the number of proper fractions that can be formed for given Numerator N